bamboo-io/bamboo-copy/REWARDS-INFO.md

 |Round Ups per month|12|12 BAM per month|
 |Refer a friend|5|5 BAM per referral|

-**How to qualify for rewards?**
+## How to qualify for rewards?

 Activating the ‘Activate Rewards’ button in the rewards section of the app.

-By purchasing 50 BAM

-By maintaining 2% of BAM in your portfolio, ongoing.
+Allocating 2% of BAM in your portfolio at a value of at least 50 BAM.
+Then, maintain 2% of BAM in your portfolio, ongoing.

 The purchase of BAM is fully tradable and can be sold down proportionally to your portfolio at any time.
 In the future, users will have the option to rebalance rewards for BTC and ETH.

-**Extra information**
+## Extra information

-Once users enable extra rewards, we will automatically maintain at least 2% BAM:

-- in the portfolio mix; - in the BAM balance.
+Once users enable extra rewards, we will automatically maintain at least 2% BAM in the portfolio mix.

 This means, in some circumstances when doing a round-up, top-up, or recurring payment we may add additional BAM to the purchase to meet the 2% threshold in order to earn BAM rewards.

-**FAQs**

-**Why is BAM worth $1.00?
-It’s only worth X on exchanges.**

-Currently, BAM is only used in the app internally but we are working towards a free-floating market once the additional in-app utility has been created.
+## FAQs

 **Can I redeem/sell BAM?**